Puppy Training Classes

 At Paws and Praise we only use reward based methods which set owner and dog up for success.
 We run our classes in a relaxed and fun environment as a happy and relaxed owner = a happy and relaxed dog, I believe this helps improve the bond with your dog.

-Classes are 1 hour per week for 6 weeks at £60 for the course.
-While not only socialising your puppy/dog with other dogs and people there is also livestock in the adjacent fields that your dog can see and make friends with.
+Classes are 1 hour per week for 6 weeks at £75 for the course.
+While socialising your puppy/dog with other dogs and people and also teaching them to Listen to you there owner while distractions are around.

 I am a fully qualified dog trainer (Diploma) with The International School For Canine Practitioner and furthering my education, with Bishop Burton collage FdSC Canine Behaviour and Training.
-Classes currently being held at the Greyhound Inn Burston, nr Stone, Staffordshire.
+Classes currently being held in Stone, Staffordshire.

 Puppy Obedience Classes – Watch me, Sit, down, stay, recall, loose lead walking and impulse control are just a few of the things covered during the 6 weeks.
 Small classes of between 7 and 10 puppies/dogs which makes it easier for dog and owner to concentrate with more individual time for help.

 To reserve your space please fill in the form below, all fees must be paid in full to reserve your space Thank you.